 Tour Guide-Interpreter System

-Individuals who escort foreigners and give them guiding services concerning travel with the use of a foreign language for a consideration has to pass the examination given by the JTA Commissioner and acquire a license issued by a prefectural government This section explains the Tour Guide-Interpreter System and the requirements for becoming a Tour Guide-Interpreter.
+Individuals who want to accompany foreigners and provide them with travel guide services using a foreign language for remuneration have to pass an examination given by the JTA Commissioner and acquire a license issued by a prefectural government.
+This section explains the Tour Guide-Interpreter System and the requirements for becoming a Tour Guide-Interpreter.

 What is a tour guide-interpreter?

 Tour guide-interpreter is a national qualification.
-Under the Guide-Interpreter Business Law, "individuals who escort foreigners and give them guiding services concerning travel with the use of a foreign language for a consideration has to pass the examination given by the JTA Commissioner and acquire a license issued by a prefectural government (Articles 2, 3, 18 and 36 of the Guide-Interpreter Business Law)."
-Performing tour guide-interpreter duties for a consideration without a license will result in a fine of no greater than ¥500,000 (Article 40 of the Guide-Interpreter Business Law).
+Under the Guide-Interpreter Business Law, "individuals who accompany foreigners and provide them with travel guide services using a foreign language for remuneration have to pass an examination given by the JTA Commissioner and acquire a license issued by a prefectural government (Articles 2, 3, 18 and 36 of the Guide-Interpreter Business Law)."
+Performing tour guide-interpreter duties for remuneration without a license will result in a fine of no greater than ¥500,000 (Article 40 of the Guide-Interpreter Business Law).

 How to Become a Tour Guide-Interpreter

 Japan National Tourism Organization (JNTO) administers the guide-interpreter examination on behalf of the JTA.
 The examination is conducted once a year and the subjects, dates and locations are as follows.

 - Foreign language (English, French, Spanish, German, Chinese, Italian, Portuguese, Russian, Korean and Thai)